magnesj/ResInsight/docs/Completions.md

   - *First Seg*, *Last Seg* -- Values are being exported pr segment, so both first and last segment number is the number of the segment being exported.
   - *Branch Num* -- Branch number for segment being exported
   - *Outlet Seg* - The segment the exported segment is connected to.
 For the main bore segments, this is the segment before them, for ICDs the segment number being exported and for fishbone laterals the segment on the main broe where the laterals are connected.
-  - *Length* - Length of segment
+  - *Length* - Length of segment (if incremental Len&Dep above) or length of segments including this along well (if abosulte Len&Dep above).
+For ICDs length is set to 0.1.
-  - *Depth Change* - Depth of segment.
+  - *Depth Change* - Depth of segment, incremental or abosolute as for Length.
+For ICDs depth is set to 0.
-  - *Diam* - Liner inner diamater for the main bore and ICD entries.
-TODO: check for Laterals.
+  - *Diam* - Diameter of segment.
+For main bore and ICD entries, the liner inner diamater for the Fishbones collection is used.
+For laterals, an effecive diamaeter is calculated so that the diameter exported is the diamaneter which, assuming a circle, would give the same area as the area betweeen the hole diamaeter and the tubing diameter.
   - *Rough* - The roughness factor as entered by the user.
 Notice that a different value can be specified for the main bore and the laterals, as described above.

-The list of entries contains information on the main stem, the ICDs at the fishbone subs and the fishbone laterals.
-A commet above each entry detals which element (main bore / ICD / lateral) the entry is for.

 ##### COMPSEGS